kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 It would seem that while the inclusion of 'unsafe' could potentially lead to issues within a safe programming language, it is ultimately deemed a necessity which allows such languages to be used within system environments and permit interactions with other languages while also considering how the hardware itself works.
 There are other languages, namely Haskell, that have similarly implemented necessary backdoors.
 However, it should be considered that the use of unsafe requires the developer to be reponsible for safety.
 Stroustrups concerns may be valid although the implementation of unsafe seems to be a necessary trade-off for the language to function as intended.

-+ Discuss Rust as a programming language [X]
-	+ Improvements over C/C++ [X]
-	+ More and more peope are calling for Rust to replace C/C++, provide examples [X]
-	+ ~~Loose discussion on similar memory safe programming lanuages (needs research)
-		+ ~~Carbon?
-		+ ~~Zig?
-	+ Discuss Rust frameworks for Linux drivers [X]

-### Writing a Driver
-+ Introduce Rust for Linux - project which has led to the inclusion of Rust in the Linux Kernel (as of Linux 6.1) [X]
-+ Discuss various previous works on Rust drivers [X]
-	+ ~~Apple claim any language can be used, let's look into things and see if any research or work has been produced where Rust or similar have been used, has it helped?
-(Should this be more supplementary over being an outright point to make/discuss?)~~
-	+ There is previous work in making drivers for Rust but none of it seems solid or widely adopted so maybe there's other methods that can be explored
-		+ Securing embedded drivers - good point to talk about
-		+ Matias Heiden - can be discussed as Windows alternative
-		+ Thomas & Gaynor - work laid foundation for Rust for Linux

-### Catches
-+ All safe programming langs provide some kind of unsafe 'loophole' - is this good or bad?
-Is it a good point by Stroustrup?
-[X]
-+ Google - escape hatch is required for Systems program in order access additional resources, interacting with system resources and non-rust code.
-[X]
-	+ Unsafe Rust is used rarely and where safety can be easily reviewed

 ### Google, Android 13 (411w)
 Android 13 has recently seen a significant drop in memory safety vulnerabilities and an associated drop in vulnerability severity with the annual number of memory safety vulnerablities dropping from 223 to 85 between 2019 and 2022 (Vander Stoep, J. 2022).
 Memory safety vulnerablities now account for 35% of Androids total vulnerabilities (previously 76%) with 2022 being the first year where the majority of vulnerabilities are not related to memory safety.
 This drop coincides with a move away from memory unsafe programming languages with Android 13 being "the first Android release where a majority of new code added to the release is in a memory safe language".